Old Fashioned Sloppy Joes Recipe

 Donna Elick

-This Old Fashioned Sloppy Joes Recipe is miles away from ordinary!
-Have this hearty meal ready and on the table is just 15 minutes.
+This Old Fashioned Sloppy Joes Recipe is miles away from ordinary.
+Ketchup and spices add loads of flavor, and dinner's ready in 15 minutes!

 Tried this recipe?Please comment and review!